 The best resort on Kauai for honeymoons

 Located on Poipu Beach, the Ko’a Kea Hotel and Resort is one of the island’s highest-rated resorts.
-If you’re looking for an intimate and romantic beachfront boutique resort, I highly recommend the Ko’a Kea.
+If you’re looking for an intimate and romantic oceanfront boutique resort, I highly recommend the Ko’a Kea.
 This resort is perfect for honeymoons or anniversaries.

 The best resort on Kauai for families

-The Koloa Landing Resort has the perfect mix of resort amenities and large luxury villas.
+If the Grand Hyatt is outside of your budget, Koloa Landing Resort has the perfect mix of resort amenities and large luxury villas.
 The pools are some of the best on the island.
 While it is not beachfront, you can quickly walk to shops or the beach.

 Kauai vs. Maui